-Asked by vera82 more than 1 year ago
+Asked by vera82 3 years ago

 Thanks for answering - your answer appears below

 Wirralbeautytherapist 3 years ago

 Definately, try dry brushing the area a few times a week by using one of those body brushes in circular motions on dry skin before you get in the bath or shower.
 Hope this helps.